White Arrow Left

 Ginelle Testa

-Finding new ways to teach biology to 20 or even 200 students can be exhausting, and the subject can feel inaccessible to students, especially when lecturing is the primary teaching method.
+Finding new ways to teach a biology course to 20 or even 200 students can be exhausting, and the subject can feel inaccessible to students, especially when lecturing is the primary teaching method.
 You don’t have to toss lectures, but you can incorporate other creative ways to engage your students.
-We’ve identified eight ways to make your biology teaching life more manageable and fun!
+We’ve identified eight ways to make your biology teaching life in high school or higher education more manageable and fun, whether you're teaching biology online or in person!

 1.)
 Use Interactive Visuals

-Interactive visuals can bring otherwise complex concepts to life.
+Interactive visuals can bring otherwise complex concepts to life for a biology student.
 A study by Learning From Science News found that people had an easier time digesting and engaging with information when visualizing it.
 “The possibility to access information through clicking, sliding, or zooming-in might provide a more direct and personally meaningful experience of abstract phenomena and thus facilitate comprehension and learning.”

 One way to use these visuals is through bite-size 3D animation videos.
 Labster offers many of these, including this free biology animation on YouTube: “Antigen-Antibody Binding - Why are some blood types incompatible?”